 With more efficient sharing, every team member has access to the same real-time analytics and reports.

 Imagine a situation in which you rely heavily on month-end performance reporting.
 With this approach, a problem could slip through the cracks for up to 30 days.
-By the time you realize something is wrong, it’s snowballed into an even bigger problem.
+By the time you realise something is wrong, it's snowballed into an even bigger problem.

 A data dashboard ensures that you don't have to wait days, weeks or months to review key performance indicators to detect performance issues among your team.

 Also, when your team knows that you're actively monitoring data in real time, they're more likely to maintain a high level of performance.

 According to Harvard Business School Online, "today's largest and most successful organizations use data to their advantage when making high-impact business decisions."